xatusc/xatusc/README.md

-- 👋 Hi, I’m Ria
+- 👋 Hi, I’m Ria.
+CS student at USC
-- 🌱 I’m currently learning AI algorithms and DApp development
+- 🌱 Digging into ML and blockchain this summer.
+Will document progress right here at the Hub.
+- 💪 Transitioning into product management
-- 💞️ I’m looking to collaborate on social impact tech
+- 💞️ Let's collab on social impact tech!
 - 📫 yuweixi@usc.edu

 <!---